hilal-1991/RepositoryDesignPattern/README.md

     /* MixPanel */
     const MIXPANEL= "MIXPANEL";
     const MIXPANELPROJECTKEY = "PROJECT_KEY";

-    const MIXPANELDELETEUSEREVENTLOG = "DeleteUserLog"; // Its up to you what events to track, how important the naming convention plays into your analysis.
+    /*To keep the event names clean,To keep the event names clean, how important the naming convention plays into your analysis.*/

+    const MIXPANELDELETEUSEREVENTLOG = "DeleteUserLog";
 }
 ```